Oil and mining industry of Niger: Gold

 Exploitable deposits of gold have long been known to exist in south western region of Niger and more recently in northern region of Agadez.
 Artisanal gold mining was already conducted between the Niger River and the border with Burkina Faso.

 In 2004, the Samira Hill Gold Mine, operated by Mining company of Liptako, began production.
 The mining company of Liptako owned by two Canadian companies at 40% each and the government of Niger at 20%.
 The gold production in 2011 is 1,564 kg from this mine and has decreased steadily since 2008.
 In 2014, two gold deposits have been found in the Agadez Region in Djado and Mount Ibl, 700 and 360 km from Agadez city, respectively.
 The site in Djado was discovered in April 2014 and resulted in a gold rush that attracted local inhabitants of Agadez as well as prospectors from neighboring countries like Chad, Sudan and Burkina Faso.
 Activities at the Djado site were temporarily ceased in order to organize exploration and artisanal extraction activities, to improve infrastructures, principally water supply and to improve the security presence.
 The site near Mount Ibl was discovered in September 2014.
 Exploration permits are required for all prospectors prior to accessing the sites.

 Cement

-The cement extraction industry exist in Niger since 1964 when the Malbaza cement plant was opened.
+The cement extraction industry has existed in Niger since 1964 when the Malbaza cement plant was opened.
 Located in the Tahoua Region, the cement plant has been the only such project until 2014.
-In 2011, work for expanding the cement plant of Malbaza began with the expectation to increase its production capacity by 13 folds.
+In 2011, work for expanding the cement plant of Malbaza began with the expectation to increase its production capacity 13-fold.
 In 2014, work began for a new cement plant in Keita in the Tahoua Region.

 The Malbaza cement plant presently produces 40,000 tonnes per year and, upon expansion, is expected to reach 540,000 tonnes per year.
 The Keita cement under construction is expected to produce 1 million tonnes per year at startup and 1.5 million tonnes per year afterwards.